MiSTer-devel/TRS-80_MiSTer/README.md

 ## Model I Support ##
 This is a port of [HT1080Z MiST core](https://github.com/mist-devel/ht1080z) by Jozsef Laszlo to the MiSTer

-**NOTE: This core was renamed from ht1080z to TRS-80.
-If you are using the old core, be sure to rename the ht1080z directory to trs-80 on the MiSTer SD Card**

 To learn how to use the TRS-80, this is a quick tutorial: https://www.classic-computers.org.nz/system-80/driving_instructions.htm